tehwabb1t/Linux-Quik-Skript/README.md

 # fantastic-eureka
 Linux help

-This is my default update and upgrade skript, i added AutoClean and AutoRemove to tidy up the system. and an optional Reboot at the end.
+This is my default update and upgrade skript.
+It uses AutoClean and AutoRemove to tidy up the system.
+With an optional Reboot at the end.

-Uncomment the line to enabe a reboot. example :
+To enable a reboot, edit and remove the comment example :
 " # sudo reboot now "